cran-task-views/Psychometrics/Psychometrics.md

     equations in observed-variable models by 2SLS.
 Categorical variables in SEMs can be accommodated via the `r pkg("polycor")` package.
+-   `r pkg("tidySEM")` provides a tidy workflow for generating, estimating, reporting, and plotting structural equation models using lavaan, OpenMx, or Mplus.
 -   `r pkg("SEMsens")` performs sensitivity analysis for omitted confounders in structural equation models using meta-heuristic optimization methods.
 -   `r pkg("lslx")` fits semi-confirmatory SEM via penalized likelihood with elastic net or minimax concave penalty.